-Exemption exams for NCC 5010 Data Analytics and Modeling and NCC 5080 Managing Operations will be held later in August or early September.
+Exemption exams for NCC 5010 Data Analytics and Modeling and NCC 5080 Managing Operations will be held later.
 Dates will be announced once they are confirmed.

 All students interested in sitting for exemption exams must register in advance.
-Registration information will be shared via email in July.
 For more information about exemption exams, please review our Core Course Exemption page.

 At Johnson, “Pre-Term” includes a mix of orientation activities, academic coursework, and recruiting preparation.
-Pre-term begins with our kickoff and will continue for about two weeks.
-Please note that pre-term is mandatory for all first-year MBA students.
+Pre-Term begins with our kickoff on August 8th and will continue through the first day of classes.
+Please note that Pre-Term is mandatory for all first-year MBA students.

 Your core courses in Accounting, Marketing, and Microeconomics will be in the first half of the fall semester.
 You do not need to register for classes; you will be automatically enrolled in all of your fall coursework.